bueda/ops/README.md

 The `fabfile-example.py` file in this repository has an example `fabfile.py` for a project that uses a wide range of the methods from buedfab, and sets a few extra `env` keys.

+## TODO

+* Document crontab support, and add the scripts directory to the boilerplate repository.
+We stopped using this in favor of celery scheduled tasks, but someone else may still want it (and the code works fine).